What is internal linking and why is it needed?

 • recognize priority: which pages have more links from key nodes (menus, categories, hubs).

-Important: Google evaluates not only the presence of links but also their quality within the context of their structure.
-Filling your site with random links in the footer or every paragraph is rarely helpful.
-We need a transparent approach to promotion: first, a well-thought-out architecture, then, coherence.
+Important: Google evaluates not only the presence of links, but also their quality in the context of their structure.
+If you're flooding your site with random links in the footer or in every paragraph, it's rarely helpful.
+We need a transparent approach to promotion: first, a well-thought-out architecture, then coherence.
+Google also takes into account technical accessibility: If a URL is linked to, but the page is closed from indexing (noindex), returns 404/5xx, or is stuck in a redirect chain, the effect of interlinking will be limited.

 Relevance and Anchor Lists: How Links Enhance Semantics and Content

-Anchor list (the set of anchors you use to link to a page) should be varied and natural: some should contain precise descriptions of the service/category, some should be expanded versions, and some should be neutral ("more details," "view") if appropriate for UX.
-This way, internal linking becomes a tool for systematic website promotion: it strengthens thematic hubs, reduces cannibalization (when multiple pages compete for the same query), and supports organic traffic growth through a more understandable relevance structure.
+An anchor (link text) is a hint about the topic of the target page.
+Together with the semantic core and content, anchors help clarify which query clusters the page should rank for.
+Web-Raketa's practice: fewer links are better, but more precise—with clear, natural anchors.
+Anchor list (the set of anchors you use to link to a page) should be varied and natural: some should be precise descriptions of the service/category, some should be expanded versions, and some should be neutral ("more details," "view"), if appropriate for UX.
+Thus, internal linking becomes a tool for systematic website promotion: it strengthens thematic hubs and reduces cannibalization (when multiple pages compete for the same query) and supports organic traffic growth through a more understandable relevance structure.

 Internal linking